selina3700/Ducky-Pomodoro/README.md

 # Ducky-Pomodoro 🦆

-A fun and adorable Electron-based Pomodoro timer featuring animated ducks to help you stay focused and productive!
+My first personal project! <3 inspired by @Nashallery on youtube :D A fun and adorable Electron-based Pomodoro timer featuring animated ducks to help you stay focused and productive!

 ## 🎯 Features